 8 tax deductions and credits to save you more money

 Whether it’s a nanny for your newborn or in-home care for another family member, if you paid for care of your dependent child under age 13 or another qualifying person, you may be able to claim a tax credit for a portion of what you spent.

 The tax credit can be up to 35 percent of as much as $3,000 for one child or dependent, or $6,000 for two or more.
-Depending on how much you paid for qualifying expenses while you worked or sought employment, as well as the amount of your adjusted gross income, you could receive a tax credit of $1,050 for one dependent, or $2,100 for two or more.
+Depending on how much you paid for qualifying expenses while you worked or looked for work, as well as the amount of your adjusted gross income, you could receive a tax credit of $1,050 for one dependent, or $2,100 for two or more.